jarredcianciulli/payroll-distribution-engine/README.md

 # Payroll Distribution Engine (Demo)

-This project is a high-fidelity simulation of an onboarding platform's (like Onboarded) core integration engine.
+This project is a high-fidelity simulation of an onboarding platform's core integration engine.
 It demonstrates the "one-to-many" transformation logic required to take a single, complex "source of truth" new-hire file and distribute that data to multiple downstream payroll providers (e.g., ADP, QuickBooks), each with its own unique file format, data schema, and business logic.

 This was built using **Node.js**, **React**, **TypeScript**, and **Vite** to demonstrate advanced domain expertise in payroll, benefits, and compliance integrations.